gwdetchar/gwdetchar/docs/index.rst

 License
 -------

-GW-DetChar is distributed under the `GNU General Public License`_.
+GWDetChar is distributed under the `GNU General Public License`_.

 =====================